an-tran528/wavetransformer/README.md

   dnn_evaluation: Yes
 ```
 2. `method.yaml`: make changes as to the indicated hyperparameters
-3. `model.yaml`: this line should be set to "Yes" to do the training (from scratch):
+3. `model.yaml`: this line should be set to "No" to do the training (from scratch):

 ```use_pre_trained_model: No```
 If you wish to continue training, you can also set `use_pre_trained_model` to `Yes`.